Learn-Together-Pro/CgArt/curriculum/tasks/4_modeling_and_texturing_reproduce.md

-# These tasks are aimed at testing your skills in modeling, procedural texturing.
+# These tasks are aimed at testing your skills in hard-surface modeling and procedural texturing.
 # _Practice make perfect_
 ### Models should not have N-gons, overlaping, duplicate vertices or other issues in topology
 ## ❌ Reproduce a street lamp model with glowing bulb inside